atomasla/stack/README.md

 Stack is the very opposite.

-First a list of interesting/trending technologies and tools is defined.
+First, a list of interesting/trending technologies and tools is defined.
 The next thing is to think about how they might fit together to solve a non-relevant problem.
+Like getting the current weather in Rome for instance...
+As I mentioned before, the main goal is not relevant, we focus on the stack.

 The main purpose of this weird project is to find out the problems each technology is meant to solve firstly, and then dig into its functionalities.